 The Clubs at Charles River Park

-Run by Massachusetts General Hospital, this complex boasts Boston’s largest outdoor pool as well as an indoor pool, Jacuzzi, and wading pool.
+Run by Massachusetts General Hospital, this complex boasts Boston’s largest outdoor pool as well as an indoor pool, Jacuzzi, wading pool, and Jugos pop-up.
 It also offers swimming lessons and aquatics fitness classes, in addition to traditional group exercise.
-Buy a membership or a day pass.
+Buy a season-long membership, or a day pass for $40.

 10 Whittier Place, Boston, 617-726-2900; clubsatcrp.com.

 Rooftop at Revere

-The Revere Hotel also has a super posh rooftop pool, complete with cabanas, food and drink service, art installments, and stylish servers clad in designer duds.
-Admission is $10 Monday through Friday, $20 on Saturday, and $30 on Sunday.
+The Revere Hotel also has a super posh indoor rooftop pool, complete with cabanas, food and drink service, art installments, and stylish servers clad in designer duds.
+Admission is $20 Monday through Friday, and $30 on weekends.

 200 Stuart St., Boston, 617-482-1800; reverehotel.com.

-June through September, this chic outdoor pool offers luxury cabana rentals, fire pits, a “relaxation deck,” and food and beverage service.
+From Memorial Day through September, this chic outdoor pool offers luxury cabana rentals, fire pits, a “relaxation deck,” and food and beverage service.
 The deck is also open at night for evening parties.
-Entry is $25 per person.
+Entry is $30 per person.

 399 Grove St., Newton, 617-969-5300; newtonboutiquehotel.com.